Search

 Context

-Infrastructure limitations were further exposed by Europe's 2022 energy crisis, with rapid electricity price shocks due to constrained interconnections between the three countries, insufficient balancing capacity and insubstantial storage.
-While the Baltic states have since completed synchronisation with the continental European grid, reducing their operational dependence on Russia, their grid resilience remains exposed to physical and cybersecurity risks concentrated in a small number of interconnectors.
+Infrastructure limitations were further exposed by Europe's 2022 energy crisis, which caused rapid electricity price shocks due to constrained interconnections between the three countries, insufficient balancing capacity and insubstantial storage.
+While the Baltic states have since completed synchronisation with the continental European grid, reducing their operational dependence on the Russian-controlled electricity system, their grid resilience remains somewhat exposed to physical and cybersecurity risks, given their reliance on a small number of critical cross-border and subsea interconnectors.

 Driving change: EBRD contributions and results

 The EBRD’s activities are addressing physical system constraints and financial market failures in the Baltic states.
-This is delivering enhanced renewable energy capacity while helping to develop a sustainable and resilient enabling environment for continued decarbonisation.
+They are delivering enhanced renewable energy capacity while helping to develop a sustainable and resilient enabling environment for continued decarbonisation.

-Between 2022 and 2025, EBRD‑supported projects in the Baltics are projected to contribute to an estimated increase of 2,200 MW in renewable capacity, primarily through onshore wind and solar.
-Investments have supported the rollout of large-scale solar and wind projects as well as battery energy storage systems (BESS) across all three countries, while technical assistance and policy dialogue have helped institute stronger governance standards and spread the use of green financial instruments.
-The Bank is backing some of the biggest renewable energy investments ever undertaken in the Baltics – including large-scale wind capacity in Estonia, Latvia and Lithuania – helping to deliver immediate climate benefits while strengthening regional energy independence.
+EBRD-supported projects signed between 2022 and 2025 are projected to contribute an estimated increase of 2,200 MW in renewable capacity when complete, primarily through onshore wind and solar.
+Investments have supported the rollout of large-scale solar and wind projects, as well as battery energy storage systems (BESS), across all three countries, while technical assistance and policy dialogue have helped institute stronger governance standards and spread the use of green financial instruments.
+The Bank is backing some of the largest renewable energy and battery storage investments ever undertaken in the Baltics – including large-scale wind capacity in Estonia, Latvia and Lithuania, and the largest BESS in the region – helping to deliver immediate climate benefits while strengthening regional energy independence.

 While construction of some of these projects is still under way, they have already demonstrated commercially viable investment models that are helping to embed market-based pricing signals and to create credible frameworks that are attracting private capital.

-To strengthen the energy market’s capacity for private investment, the EBRD has taken minority equity stakes in private developers such as Green Genius and Sunly.
-These investments strengthened balance sheets at a time when other shareholders had limited capacity to invest and unlocked substantial follow on debt capacity.
-This multiplier effect proved particularly important in helping these developers evolve away from develop-and-sell business models and move towards becoming independent power producers (IPPs) – a status that requires substantial balance sheet capacity to hold operating assets and manage merchant revenue exposure.
+To boost the energy market’s capacity for private investment, the EBRD has taken minority equity stakes in private developers such as Green Genius and Sunly.
+These investments have strengthened balance sheets at a time when other shareholders have had limited capacity to invest, unlocking substantial follow‑on debt capacity.
+This multiplier effect has proved particularly important in helping these developers evolve away from develop-and-sell business models and move towards becoming independent power producers (IPPs) – a status that requires substantial balance-sheet capacity to hold operating assets and manage merchant revenue exposure.

 New models